 WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures often change quickly.

 ACCOMMODATIONS: At night, you will sleep in 4-person tents with 2-3 other people (other arrangements can be made).
 Bathroom facilities at the campground have flush toilets and running water.
-Showers available for a small fee a short drive away and we’ll go there 2-3 times per trip.
+Showers available for a small fee a short drive away.

 MEALS: The food we bring is plentiful, nutritious, and family friendly.
 You can expect hearty breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.